mosip/documentation/docs/country-implementation.md

 ## Key decisions

 1. Choice of deployment of [Pre-registration](id-lifecycle-management.md#pre-registration).
-2. Rate of enrollment desired.
+2. Rate of enrolment desired.
 3. Rate of authentication expected.
 4. [Languages](module-configuration.md#languages).
 5. Customisation and procurement of components as given [here](reference-implementations.md).